octosoft/adobe-scanner/README.md

 ## Basic Operation

-The scan module for Adobe Cloud is a Python script.
+The OctoSAM Inventory scan module for Adobe Cloud is a Python script.
 The produced file has a .scaa extension.

 ### Installation

 The current version of the scanner was tested with Python 3.8.8.

 Install Python https://www.python.org/downloads/release/python-388/
 System-wide installation is recommended.
 If you install in the user context, you have to consider the user context for invocation of the script - for example from the OctoSAM Service Account.